MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-memory-issues.md

 - If you identify a clear offender among the memory clerks, focus on addressing the specifics of memory consumption for that component.
 Here are several examples:

-  - If MEMORYCLERK_SQLQERESERVATIONS memory clerk is consuming memory, identify queries that are using huge memory grants and optimize them via indexes, rewrite them (remove ORDER by, for example), or apply memory grant query hints (see [min_grant_percent and max_grant_percent hints](https://support.microsoft.com/topic/kb3107401-new-query-memory-grant-options-are-available-min-grant-percent-and-max-grant-percent-in-sql-server-2012-74c4c363-5f65-faa2-5cba-68cc1d689cd5) ).
+  - If `MEMORYCLERK_SQLQERESERVATIONS` memory clerk is consuming memory, identify queries that are using huge memory grants and optimize them via indexes, rewrite them (remove `ORDER by`, for example), or apply memory grant query hints (see [min_grant_percent and max_grant_percent hints](https://support.microsoft.com/topic/kb3107401-new-query-memory-grant-options-are-available-min-grant-percent-and-max-grant-percent-in-sql-server-2012-74c4c363-5f65-faa2-5cba-68cc1d689cd5) ).
 You can also [create a resource governor pool](/sql/relational-databases/resource-governor/create-a-resource-pool) to control the usage of memory grant memory.
-  - If a large number of ad-hoc query plans are cached, then the `CACHESTORE_SQLCP` memory clerk would use large amounts of memory.
-Identify non-parameterized queries whose query plans can’t be reused and parameterize them by either converting to stored procedures, or by using sp_executesql, or by using FORCED parameterization.
+  - If a large number of ad-hoc query plans are cached, the `CACHESTORE_SQLCP` memory clerk would use large amounts of memory.
+Identify non-parameterized queries whose query plans can’t be reused and parameterize them by either converting to stored procedures, or by using `sp_executesql`, or by using FORCED parameterization.
 If you have enabled [trace flag 174](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf174), you may disable it to see if this resolves the problem.
-  - If the object plan cache store `CACHESTORE_OBJCP` is consuming too much memory, then do the following: identify which stored procedures, functions, or triggers are using large amounts of memory and possibly redesign the application.
+  - If the object plan cache store `CACHESTORE_OBJCP` is consuming too much memory, identify which stored procedures, functions, or triggers are using large amounts of memory and possibly redesign the application.
 Commonly this may happen due to large amounts of databases or schemas with hundreds of procedures in each.
   - If the `OBJECTSTORE_LOCK_MANAGER` memory clerk shows large memory allocations, identify queries that apply many locks and optimize them by using indexes.
 Shorten transactions that cause locks not to be released for long periods in certain isolation levels or check if lock escalation is disabled.
   - If you observe very large TokenAndPermUserStore (`select type, name, pages_kb from sys.dm_os_memory_clerks where name = 'TokenAndPermUserStore'`), you can use [trace flag 4618](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf4618) to limit the sizeof the cache.
-  - If you observe memory issues with In-Memory OLTP coming from the MEMORYCLERK_XTP memory clerk, you can refer to [Monitor and Troubleshoot Memory Usage for In-Memory OLTP](/sql/relational-databases/in-memory-oltp/monitor-and-troubleshoot-memory-usage) and [Memory-optimized tempdb metadata (HkTempDB) out of memory errors](../admin/memory-optimized-tempdb-out-of-memory.md).
+  - If you observe memory issues with In-Memory OLTP coming from the `MEMORYCLERK_XTP` memory clerk, you can refer to [Monitor and Troubleshoot Memory Usage for In-Memory OLTP](/sql/relational-databases/in-memory-oltp/monitor-and-troubleshoot-memory-usage) and [Memory-optimized tempdb metadata (HkTempDB) out of memory errors](../admin/memory-optimized-tempdb-out-of-memory.md).

 ## Quick relief that may make memory available